Mission of Mercy

 Michigan Dentists Treat 858 at State’s Second Mission of Mercy

-During the state’s second Mission of Mercy event, Michigan Dental Association member dentists treated 858 patients — many requiring extensive treatment such as root canals and full-mouth extractions — and provided more than $847,000 in free dental care.
+During the state’s second Mission of Mercy program, Michigan Dental Association member dentists treated 858 patients — many requiring extensive treatment such as root canals and full-mouth extractions — and provided more than $847,000 in free dental care.

 The 100-chair dental clinic, which is a joint venture between the MDA and the MDA Foundation, was held May 30-31 at Ferris State University’s Ewigbelen Sports Complex in Big Rapids.